MV451/Maya_BSE_Portfolio_/index.md

 Summary:

 In this first milestone I was able to connect my arduino to the MAX30101 and test out each sensor that is integrated in the board which came with libraries so I would not need to make the code from scratch.
 After connecting the MAX30101 to the arduino I needed to figure out how to use a switch to change between the modes.
 For this first milestone I focused on switching between two modes: SpO2 and the pulse plotter.
-After doing research on how to structure the code for a switch like this I was able to combine the code from both modes into one file and how the device is able to change between these modes.
+After doing research on how to structure the code for a switch like this I was able to combine the code from both modes into one file so the device can change between these modes.
+Now the MAX30101 board and the switch are connected to the arduino and the switch can control which vital the sensor is recording.

 Components Used: